Did you know that one of the most iconic paintings of all time was painted onto a ceiling?

 19. Michelangelo reluctantly accepted the commission for the painting of the Sistine Chapel Ceiling. he considered himself to be a sculptor and not a painter.

-20. After about a year of working on the ceiling, he started felling the physical strain of this complicated task.
+20. After about a year of working on the ceiling, he started feeling the physical strain of this complicated task.
 He even wrote a poem about his trouble which mentions “I’ve already grown a goiter from this torture.”

 21. He didn’t actually paint the ceiling in a normal position. he actually painted it while being able to lie down. he did create a specific type of scaffolding though in order to make it more comfortable.